glnmario-aisi/elicitation-protocols/checklist-external.md

   - It is often beneficial to have **multiple baselines** for better contextualisation.
 For example, if setup X is currently the best-tested option, including X as a baseline will provide valuable context.
   </details>

- - [ ] I have identified proper splits of the evaluation dataset for my experiments.
+ - [ ] I have identified proper splits of the evaluation dataset for my experiments. **Note**: these splits apply to elicitation experiments involving no model training.
+This is the most frequent case.
+Fine-tuning experiments require an additional validation set: i.e., like in a classic ML setting, the model should be trained on a training set and validated on a validation set (e.g., two disjoint portions of the tuning set below).
      - **Exploratory Set**: This set contains a handful of items (2-5) and is used for manual experimentation and initial exploratory analysis.
      - **Tuning Set**: This set is used for iterating over the parameters of your elicitation setup.
      - **Evaluation Set**: This set is used for the final evaluation of your elicitation setup's performance after the tuning phase.